voiceflow/rcjs-examples/server/README.md

 }
 ```

 The server will respond with the traces making up th Voiceflow app's repsonse.

+For your convenience, the project folder includes a `server-sample-requests.postman_collection.json` file, which includes four HTTP requests to the server sample.
+You can import this JSON into [Postman](https://www.postman.com/downloads/) and quickly make HTTP requests to the server while it is running.

 ## Explanation